 Trump cheered by fans at annual Army-Navy game

-BALTIMORE — Donald Trump was greeted with cheers on his arrival at the annual Army-Navy game on Saturday, basking in the one of the nation's most storied football rivalries as he prepares to enter the White House.
+BALTIMORE — Donald Trump was greeted with cheers on his arrival at the annual Army-Navy game, basking in one of the nation's most storied football rivalries as he prepares to enter the White House.

 Trump, in an interview with CBS Sports announcers Verne Lundquist and Gary Danielson, said he was "totally neutral" on the outcome of the game and quipped that he might make Lundquist, who was retiring from the play-by-play booth, his ambassador to Sweden.

 "I just love the armed forces, love the folks.
 The spirit is so incredible.
 I mean, I don't know if it's necessarily the best football, but it's very good.
 But boy do they have spirit," Trump said.
-Navy has won 14 straight contests in the rivalry, but Army's underdog Black Knights led at halftime, 14-0, hoping for an upset comparable to Trump's unlikely victory in last month's election over Hillary Clinton.
+Navy had won 14 straight contests in the rivalry, but Army's underdog Black Knights prevailed, 21-17, in a fourth quarter comeback that came weeks after Trump's stunning victory over Hillary Clinton.

-Trump spent the first half of the game in the box of David Urban, a West Point graduate and one of his Republican advisers in battleground Pennsylvania, and the second half in the box of retired Marine Lt.
+Trump spent the first half of the game in the box of David Urban, a West Point graduate and top adviser in battleground Pennsylvania, and the second half in the box of retired Marine Lt.
 Col. Oliver North, a graduate of Annapolis.
+During the Ronald Reagan administration, North was the National Security Council aide most directly involved in covertly selling arms to Iran and providing military assistance to the Contras, a group seeking to overthrow Nicaragua's left-leaning government.

 Taking a break from his deliberations for his Cabinet, Trump was joined at the game by several top advisers, including incoming White House chief of staff Reince Priebus, senior adviser Steve Bannon, former New York City Mayor Rudy Giuliani and Gen. Mike Flynn, Trump's choice for National Security Adviser.
 Former Veterans Affairs Secretary Jim Nicholson was also spotted inside the box.